Shaaali/identity-apps/docs/guides/organization/self-service/asgardeo-user/recover-password.md

 6. **Enter new password** and **Proceed**.

 Now you have reset your password.
 You can log in to the Console and My Account using your new password.

-## Related links
-- <a href="/guides/organization/self-service/asgardeo-user/recover-password/">Asgardeo user can recover their password</a>